 Digital Marketing Reminders Gained from a European Vacation

-My family and I just returned from a much-needed vacation to France and Spain – a dream trip made affordable by the amazing hospitality of our European friends.
-I had planned to get ahead with this blog but a new freelance project took priority, so I happily decided to skip a couple of posts and let the cards fall where they may.
+My family and I just returned from a much-needed vacation to France and Spain.
+It was a dream trip made affordable by the amazing hospitality of our European friends.
+I had planned to get ahead with this blog but a new freelance project took priority.
+So I decided to skip a couple posts and let the cards fall where they may.

-The world did not end, proving once again that the stress and pressures of everyday life are largely self-imposed.
-This was a great reality check in itself and one that I hope will stay with me in the coming months as I strive to hold on to my vacation induced zen state.
-Of course, as a blogger, I am always looking for ways to apply my experiences to my work.
-To that end, below are a few reminders about digital marketing that I took away from this trip.
+The world didn’t end, proving once again that the stress and pressures of everyday life are largely self-imposed.
+This was a great reality check in itself and one that I hope will stay with me in the coming months as I strive to hold on to my vacation-induced zen state.
+Of course, as a blogger, I’m always looking for ways to apply my experiences to my work.
+To that end, below are a few digital marketing reminders I took away from this trip.

 Perspective Isn’t Just for Artists

-As marketers we must always consider the perspective of our customers.
-We work in this field every single day and it is easy to forget how far we have come and the knowledge we have gained.
 When communicating with current and potential customers we must be sure to slow down and provide information at the level that they require.
-This is not an insult, it’s a courtesy.
+This isn’t an insult, it’s a courtesy.
 Respect the fact that your customer may be knowledgeable in their field, but not yours.

 Digital Marketers Can (and Should) Unplug